 Interesting art is built into the plaza at Lake Anne, so allow time to walk around and explore.
 One of the best photo spots is the Van Gogh Bridge, especially when the cherry blossoms are blooming.
 In warmer months, the plaza hosts a fantastic Saturday Farmer's and Craft Market and kids can play in the fountain.

-Plan your visit: 10 Fun Things to Do in Reston Virginia
+Plan your visit: 15 Fantastic Things to Do at Lake Anne Reston

 Baldwin Park, Manassas